Ada-Au/ENGG1340_group_project/README.md

         1. Level of the player<br>
         2. The game progress and X, Y world location of the player<br>
         3. The states (inc. health, MP and energy) of the player<br>
-        4. The ability of players (inc. strength, intelligent, luck etc.)<br>
+        4. The ability of players (inc. strength, intelligence, luck etc.)<br>
-        5. The items in player's backpack (inc. money, weapons, armor, food, special tools like boat, keys)<br>
+        5. The items in player's backpack (inc. money, weapons, armor, food, special tools like a boat, keys)<br>
-        6. The seed of the map (confirm the player is in the current floor)<br>
+        6. The seed of the map (confirm the player is on the current floor)<br>
 5. **Program codes in multiple files**
-    - programes are planed to be divided into:
+    - programs are planned to be divided into:
         - movement of player character
         - states of player character
         - generation of map, monsters and NPCs